Xornithologist/ctf_writeups/hf_2024/bad_daemon/writeup.md

 ### Solution
-which this, it is pretty easy to craft a valid user and product_id.
+With this, it is pretty easy to craft a valid user and product_id.
 Whe can then proceed to generate a valid licence key

 ```python
 def generate_license_key(user_id, product_id):